-Stomach Food Stagnation is one of many possible underlying factors from a TCM perspective for health issues, such as abdominal pain, anorexia nervosa, diarrhea, epigastric pain, indigestion, nausea, stomach cancer, vomiting among others, often involving layered combinations of issues.
+Stomach Food Stagnation is one of many possible underlying factors from a TCM perspective for health issues such as abdominal pain, anorexia nervosa, diarrhea, epigastric pain, indigestion, nausea, stomach cancer, and/or vomiting.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, stomach food stagnation is referenced in the following acupuncture protocol sections:

 Related Acupuncture Points

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure:

 3 cun above CV 8, .5 cun lateral to CV 11.

 Local Point for abdominal and intestinal issues.

 Pain, hiccups, vomiting, harmonizes stomach.

 Fertility issues involving stagnation in the lower warmer.